 We had a rare visitor to the flat feeder August 10, 2018 – a partial albino grackle or a leucistic grackle.
-Thanks to help from an online friend Elaine, some bird forums, and internet searches we were able to correctly identify this bird.

 The head of a grackle is usually all bluish, but this one has white features throughout.